IBM/openapi-validator/README.md

 [options]

--  -v (print_validator_modules) : Print the name of the source file the error/warning was caught it.
+-  -v (print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This is primarliy for developing validations.
 -  -n (no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.
 -  -h (help) : This option prints the usage menu.